 If a child requires the application of a cosmetic product after swimming, this will be permitted.
-We request that it is discussed with a senior member of staff prior to swimming lessons taking place so that supervising staff can be made aware.
+We request that it is discussed with our Deputy Head, Mrs Mould prior to swimming lessons taking place so that supervising staff can be made aware.
 The product must be one that can be purchased from a UK retailer and in its original container (not decanted into a different receptacle).
 We advise that it is clearly labelled with the child's name and class.